Scroll down for "Everything you need to know"

 Weather does not affect the training day.
 Ideally we would expect you to return within 1 month to make your first jump.
 However after 3 months you will need to attend another days training at additional cost and after 6 months your jump will be forfeited.

 Please note we can only jump in the following suitable weather conditions:

 The wind must be less than 15kts (18mph)

 Cloud must not restrict our view of the landing area from the aircraft

 Please wear something comfortable and appropriate for the time of year.
 Training shoes are the best footwear.
 All specialist equipment is provided.

 The airfield is open to the public and there is a full-time canteen on site serving hot & cold snacks & drinks.
-Spectators are very welcome, but there are only limited facilities for babies and young children.
+Spectators are not allowed in any of the parachute areas.
 The parachute landing area is approximately a quarter of a mile away and is off limits to members of the public.
-Dogs are not allowed as the airfield is a working farm.
+We cannot give you permission to bring your dog.